Prash28/Todos_v2.0/README.md

 If you want to run the app instantly, click [here](https://todos-v2-prash28s-projects.vercel.app/) for the Vercel deployment of my app.

+# Features of this Todo App
+1. Add new tasks.
+2. Delete tasks.
+3. Edit and update details of existing tasks.

 # Getting Started with Todos v2.0 App

 ``` git clone https://github.com/Prash28/Todos_v2.0.git ```